HOWE Q. WALLACE BLOG

 Our annual survey gives us a bunch of clues:

-2. We listen for the opinions of everyone.
-We put good input to work.
-Being open to opinions and ideas is a virtuous cycle.
-When you speak and are acknowledged, you begin to be more comfortable speaking.
+• We listen to everyone’s opinions.Β We put good input to work.
+Being open to views and ideas is a virtuous cycle.
+You become more comfortable speaking when you speak and are acknowledged.

-When your words are taken into account and used, you are more willing to contribute again.
+When your words are considered and used, you are more willing to contribute again.

-3. We are interested in everyone getting better.
-We respond to ambition.
+• We are interested in everyone getting better.Β We respond to ambition.
 We provide learning experiences.
 We pay attention to achievement.

 An environment where you can earn respect is led actively.
 The skill of giving respect is used broadly by all teammates.